Frequently asked questions - Silica

 Do I need to measure the level of exposure to RCS (conduct air monitoring)?

 Air monitoring is important to help you understand the level of risk and whether or not your current controls are adequate.
+In undertaking any processing of a CSS, you must have regard to the results of any previous air monitoring that has been conducted at the workplace that are relevant to the specific processing of the CSS that are subject of the assessment.

 Who can conduct air monitoring?

-Air monitoring should be conducted by a competent person such as an occupational hygienist.
+Air monitoring should be conducted by a competent person such as a certified occupational hygienist.
 The monitoring strategy should be determined by the competent person to ensure that important factors, such as assessment of different work roles, sampling to account for seasonal or other work rate variability and sample size are factored in.
 Air monitoring that has not been conducted by a competent person is of limited or no use.

 Further information